morteza/bootstrap-rtl/README.md

 - commit your changes.
 - send a pull request.

-You don't have to sign your commits.
-I can merge by simply checking your name in the CONTRIBUTORS file.
+***Important Notice:* Before submitting any pull request, please ensure that your changes merge cleanly with the main repository at morteza/bootstrap-rtl.**

 ### Feature requests, and bug fixes